11ty/eleventy-base-blog/README.md

 	- Images can be co-located with blog post files.
 - Per page CSS bundles [via `eleventy-plugin-bundle`](https://github.com/11ty/eleventy-plugin-bundle).
 - Built-in [syntax highlighter](https://www.11ty.dev/docs/plugins/syntaxhighlight/) (zero-JavaScript output).
-- Blog Posts
-	- Draft posts: use `draft: true` to mark a blog post as a draft.
+- Draft content: use `draft: true` to mark any template as a draft.
 Drafts are **only** included during `--serve`/`--watch` and are excluded from full builds.
-This is driven by the `eleventyExcludeFromCollections` and `permalink` computed data in the `content/blog/blog.11tydata.js` directory data file.
+This is driven by the `addPreprocessor` configuration API in `eleventy.config.js`.
 Schema validator will show an error if non-boolean value is set in data cascade.
+- Blog Posts
 	- Automated next/previous links
 	- Accessible deep links to headings
 - Generated Pages